hkoosha/datex/README.txt

   - Download and enabled datex as usual.
   - Enable Locale (comes with core), go to languages page, add one or more languages.
   - Go to admin/config/regional/date-time/datex and configure schemas.
-  - If you get wrong <i>time</i>, set you'r site's timezone properly.
+  - If you get wrong <i>time</i> values, set your site's timezone properly.
   - To get better support for views, enable date_views in date module.

 JQUERY LIBRARY - POPUP DATEPICKER